Setting up your workspace

 3 Gmsh

 To solve problems involving partial differential equations (i.e. elasticity, heat conduction, neutron transport, etc.) FeenoX needs a mesh in Gmsh’s MSH format.
-Any mesher whose output format can be converted to .msh should work, altough of course the most natural way to create these meshes is to use Gmsh itself.
+Any mesher whose output format can be converted to .msh should work, although of course the most natural way to create these meshes is to use Gmsh itself.

 The easiest way to go is to install Gmsh from the apt repository: